Barry Rubin (American football): Coaching career

 Rubin began coaching as a graduate assistant at Northeast Louisiana University in 1981.
-He became Assistant Strength Coach the following year.
-In 1984, he was promoted to Strength Coach and remained in that position until 1985.
-After serving as Strength Coach at LSU from 1987 to 1990, Rubin returned to Northeast Louisiana University in 1994.
+He became assistant strength coach the following year.
+In 1984, he was promoted to strength coach and remained in that position until 1985.
+After serving as strength coach at LSU from 1987 to 1990, Rubin returned to Northeast Louisiana University in 1994.

-In 1995, Rubin was hired as Strength and Conditioning Assistant with the Green Bay Packers.
-While serving in that position, he was a member of the Super Bowl XXXI Champion Packers, as well as the team that won the NFC Championship the following year.
-He was promoted to Head Strength and Conditioning Coach in 1999.
+In 1995, Rubin was hired as strength and conditioning assistant with the Green Bay Packers.
+While serving in that position, he was a member of the Super Bowl XXXI champion Packers, as well as the team that won the NFC Championship the following year.
+He was promoted to head strength and conditioning coach in 1999.
 Rubin remained with the Packers until 2005.

-In 2010, he was named Head Strength and Conditioning Coach of the Philadelphia Eagles.
+In 2010, he was named head strength and conditioning coach of the Philadelphia Eagles.
 He later assumed the same role for the Kansas City Chiefs, after Andy Reid was hired there as head coach.
-In 2019, Rubin won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31-20.
-In 2022, Rubin won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles 38-35.
+In 2019, Rubin won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31–20.
+In 2022, Rubin won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles 38–35.

+In 2025, Rubin was hired as the senior strength & conditioning assistant coach for the Buffalo Bills.